 Insurance industry professionals should explore all possibilities to use artificial intelligence in their work.
-As artificial intelligence becomes more available, consumers may demand it when choosing among insurance providers.
+As AI becomes more available, consumers may demand it when choosing among insurance providers.
 Companies are wise to invest in artificial intelligence technologies to remain competitive among their peers.

 Attorneys in the field should also remember that avenues exist in the Nevada legal system to give clients a redress if the insurance company’s artificial intelligence system denies a valid claim or fails to otherwise respond appropriately for their client.